shankara-subramani/quik-app/README.md

-# qik-app ⚡️
+# quik-app ⚡️
 A cli app to get you started with your own recipe

 ## Install

 ```
-$ npm i qik-app --global
+$ npm i quik-app --global
 ```

 ## Usage
-Running `qik-app` launches the interactive UI that guides you through the process.
+Running `quik-app` launches the interactive UI that guides you through the process.

 ```
-qik-app
+quik-app

   Questions
     Name of the project?